Netruitus/lc-k8/README.md

 Welcome to the LC K8 modpack, exclusively designed for the K8 community!

-This modpack is a curated collection of popular mods, bundled together to introduce Quality of Life changes, balance the game, and present new challenges.
+This modpack is a curated collection of popular mods (over 50!), bundled together to introduce Quality of Life changes, balance the game, and present new challenges.
 Enjoy the enhanced gameplay experience!

 ## Features